-Test Points: Test points are installed on cathodically protected structures to enable testing to ensure full protection of the pumps and pipes.
-On these pumps and pipes test points have been brought out to the cathodic protection switch board.
+Test Points: Test points are installed on cathodically protected structures, to enable testing to ensure full protection of the pumps and pipes.
+On these pumps and pipes test points have been brought out to the cathodic protection test panel mounted in the No 1 variable speed drive bay in the rear of the switch board.